jkomoros/card-web/README.md

 header, and in the manifest.
 If the string starts with 'The ' then the The will be rendered a lighter color in the header.

-### training_data_name

-The name to include in the training data generation.
-If not provided defaults to app_title.

 ### app_description

 The description of your application, for use in the meta tag.